Borjian, Dr. Maryam

 Office: Lucy Stone Hall Room B319, Livingston Campus

-2012).
+Shirazi, R. & Borjian, M. (2012).
 Persian Bilingual and Community Education among Iranian-Americans in New York City.
 In O. Garcia, Z. Zakharia, B. Otcu (eds.), Bilingual Community Education and Multilingualism: Beyond Heritage Languages in a Global City (pp. 154-168).
-Bristol, Buffalo and Toronto: Multilingual Matters. (with R. Shirazi)
+Bristol, Buffalo and Toronto: Multilingual Matters.

-(2011).
+Borjian, M. & Borjian, H. (2011).
 Plights of Persian in the Modernization Era.
 In Joshua Fishman and Ofelia Garcia (eds.), Handbook of Language and Ethnic Identity: The Success-Failure Continuum in Language and Ethnic Identity Efforts (Volume 2) (pp. 254-67).
-Oxford & New York: Oxford University Press. (with H. Borjian)
+Oxford & New York: Oxford University Press.